-NIAID scientists consider 200 years of infectious diseasesFebruary 2nd, 2012 in Diseases, Conditions, Syndromes /
+NIAID scientists consider 200 years of infectious diseasesFebruary 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Unpredictable, ever-changing and with potentially far-reaching effects on the fates of nations, infectious diseases are compelling actors in the drama of human history, note scientists from the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health.
 In an essay marking 200 years of publication of the New England Journal of Medicine, NIAID Director Anthony S. Fauci, M.D., and coauthor David M. Morens, M.D., trace key advances in understanding and combatting infectious diseases and outline ways in which the contest between microbes and man might play out in decades to come.